 Former Chief Financial Officer Jim Hutter gave updates on Sendero Verde, the East Harlem multi-building project that will house Promise Academy II Elementary School beginning in the 2022-2023 school year.
 Sendero Verde is being constructed by three New York City developers: L&M Development Partners Inc., Jonathan Rose Companies, and Civic Builders Inc. The drywall and the tiling of the hallways and bathrooms have been completed, and the painting, hanging of light fixtures, and installation of doorways have begun.
 The construction of the school is moving along as scheduled, said Mr. Hutter.
 However, due to supply chain issues, the chiller used for air conditioning is not expected to be delivered until the second week of June.
 Contingency plans are underway to address possible delays.

-Principal Dr. Joseph Cordero reported the Elementary School's attendance was 91% for March.
+Principal Dr. Shondell James reported the Elementary School's attendance was 89% for March.
+Attendance was affected by an uptick in positive COVID-19 cases.